open-innovations/leeds-2023/README.md

 ## Scripts

+NEW NEW NEW: This repo contains a `velociraptor.yaml` file to capture scripts.
+Take a look at https://velociraptor.run/ More documentation to come...

 The repo contains a series of pipelines which are used to collect and process data.

 If you are running the python scripts, you will need to install the dependencies listed in `requirements.txt`.